andrewtrandev/GitGrub-2-way-market-place/README.md

   has_many :lunches, dependent: :destroy end
 ```
 A User can have many lunches and many favorites.
-When a user is destroyed it will also consequently delete the favorites and lunches that reference the user as a foreign key.
+When a user deletes their account it will also consequently delete the favorites and lunches that reference the user as a foreign key.

 ```ruby
 class Lunch < ApplicationRecord